HealthCoachSystem/YAY_APP/README.md

 # YAY_README

-* This project is our graduation work and we are sure there will be no plans to make it commercially available at all.

 YAY!
 You can exercise AnYwhere

 Being force to stay inside is going to pose a challenge for remaining active.
 Exercise is now more important than ever.
 This is why we created this App.